nih-cfde/use-case-library-build/templates/CONTRIBUTING.md

 A User Narrative file references the collection of User Epics and User Stories for a given Use Case, and also contains the text of the Scientfic Objective.
 Each Use case has it's own User Narrative file.

-A User Narrative file has six parts:
+A User Narrative file has seven parts:

  1. title: 1 - 5 words that describe the Use Case
  2. persona: this is the exact file name of the persona for this Use Case *without* the file extension